After reading this article, you will know where to find side gigs and the most popular ways to do them.

 B. Ridesharing

-If you own a car, then ridesharing might be an excellent way for you to make some extra income on the side.
+If you own a car, ridesharing might be an excellent way to make some extra income on the side.

-Cars are pretty expensive since gas prices are skyrocketing, and you still have to pay for insurance, and it does cost you money even when you’re not driving the car.
+Cars are pretty expensive since gas prices are skyrocketing, and you still have to pay for insurance, and it costs you money even when you’re not driving the car.
 You might be considering this side gig.

 If you already have a driver’s license and enjoy driving around in your city, it can be an excellent way to make some extra cash.